 1 Peter 5.
 Elders, shepherd the flock, not for filthy lucre, but being examples of service and submission to God, in due time receiving a crown.
 Resist the devil, look to God “Casting all your care upon him; for he careth for you.”
 The letter ends with farewell greetings.

-1 Peter 4.
-The apostle urges the believers to not be surprised when you suffer, remember it will be much worse for those who do not believe.
+1 Peter 4:12-19.
+The apostle reminded the believers to not be surprised when they suffer, remember it will be much worse for those who do not believe.

 1 Peter 3.
 The apostle speaks of submission, and it is mutual, both for husbands and wives, joint heirs with Christ.
 We are called to be a blessing, even during suffering for doing right, “be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear.”
 Remember Christ’s suffering and our redemption through his death and resurrection.
 Remember also Noah, 8 in all were saved to new life.

-1 Peter 2 Keep on growing in the word as you draw near to Jesus Christ, the chosen stone, You are His true chosen people, “ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people“, having received mercy.
+1 Peter 2:1-10.
+Keep on growing in the word as you draw near to Jesus Christ, the chosen stone, You are His true chosen people, “ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people“, having received mercy.

-1 Peter 1.
+1 Peter 1:13-25.
 The apostle Paul was telling the believers they must be holy, having been regenerated (translated born again) and redeemed by Jesus Christ, the risen Savior, foreordained before the foundation of the world.

 Hosea 3.
 God told Hosea to reconcile with his wife, and so Israel will return to God.